elastos/Elastos.Developer.Website/content/discover_elastos/faq/faq_general.md

 {{% /faqentry %}}

 {{% faqentry question="Does Elastos compete with Windows, iOS and Android?" %}}
 No. Elastos will exist as an application (virtual machine) on smartphones and personal computers.
 You can utilize the new internet at the same time as your classic environment.
-You would just be doing this via your Elastos Browser(codename: Trinity) so Elastos Browser including all the apps built using Elastos still run on top of Windows, iOS and Android.
+You would just be doing this via your elastOS Browser(codename: Trinity) so Elastos Browser including all the apps built using Elastos still run on top of Windows, iOS and Android.
 {{% /faqentry %}}

 {{% faqentry question="What are the different parts of Elastos?" %}}
-* An internet browser: Elastos Browser(codename: Trinity)
+* An internet browser: elastOS Browser(codename: Trinity)
 * A virtual machine: Elastos Runtime
 * A network: Elastos Carrier
 * A blockchain: ELA and its sidechains